C-gyeltshen/SS2025_SWE201_HANDSOME/Facebook_Eventstorming/README.md

 ### 4. **Introducing policies**

 Policies are applied **after a domain event**, policies use rules to determine the next step in your workflow.
-Examples of rules include performing validation on user input, making an if/else decision based on a particular variable, or taking action depending on whether the previous event was processed successfully or not.
+Examples of rules include performing validation on user input, making an if/else decision based on a particular variable, or taking action depending on whether the previous event was processed successfully or not .

 ![policy](./image/policies.jpg)